dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you are willing to do more than you are paid to do, eventually you will be paid to do more than you do.**
+**Be strong when you are weak, brave when you are scared, and humble when you are victorious.**

 Anonymous